Arturo Frondizi: Relations with Europe

-the OECE or, at least, have an observer, since in it Latin America it must have his voice.
+the Organization for European Economic Co-operation or, at least, an observer, since Latin America must have its voice in it.

 Spain could not be absent from the European tour of the Argentine president, who was hailed as "professor of humanism."
 He was received by General Francisco Franco, remembering the community of language, religion and culture that united both peoples.
-In the official interview, Frondizi was awarded the Order of Isabel la Catholica and, in turn, imposed on the head of the Spanish government that of the Liberator General San Martin.
-The two leaders held an interview behind closed doors.
+In the official interview, Frondizi was awarded the Orden de Isabel la Católica and, in turn, presented Franco with the Orden del Libertador San Martín.
+The two leaders met behind closed doors.

-United States and Cuba
+Relations with the United States and Cuba

-Arturo Frondizi was the first Argentine president to make an official visit to the United States.
+Frondizi was the first Argentine president to make an official visit to the United States.
 He was there from January 19 to February 1, 1959.
 Frondizi met with Eisenhower on January 22 at the White House.

 The Argentine President would once again highlight the achievements of having been in office for a year, and reiterated that Argentina would need credits for hydroelectric power and producing steel.
-Then he mentioned the Peruvian-Ecuadorian border conflict, everyone present agreed that the solution to the conflict would be of great importance for the entire continent.
+When he mentioned the Peruvian-Ecuadorian border conflict, everyone present agreed that the solution to the conflict would be of great importance for the entire continent.
 Eisenhower then told Frondizi that members of his administration were watching the progress made in Argentina, and they admired the president's courage and leadership.

+Eisenhower visited Argentina in February 1960.
+Both leaders issued the "Declaration of Bariloche", a pledge of friendship between Argentina and the United States that committed both to economic development of the Americas and support for democratic governance.

-During a speech before the OAS Frondizi denounced the deterioration of the terms of trade in the region and supported the Pan-American Operation of President Juscelino Kubitschek, whose goal was the development and formation of capital in Latin America.
+During a speech before the OAS Frondizi denounced the deterioration of the terms of trade in the region and supported "Operation Pan-America", a version of the Marshall Plan for Latin America proposed by Brazilian President Juscelino Kubitschek, whose goal was the development and formation of capital in Latin America.
+The Kennedy Administration later cited Operation Pan-America as inspiration for the Alliance for Progress.

-The president Eisenhower visited Argentina in February 1960.
-Both leaders issued the "Declaration of Bariloche" (a treaty on the protection of national parks), with the intention of promoting a better standard of living for the American countries.
+Four months after the victory of the Cuban Revolution in 1959, Cuba was still part of the Organization of American States (OAS).
+The island had not yet declared itself a socialist state and Fidel Castro was even viewed sympathetically by some sectors that would later revile him.
+On May 1, Castro arrived at the Ezeiza Airport; Admiral Hermes Quijada welcomed him on behalf of President Frondizi.
+Castro gave a famous ninety-minute speech the following day before the OAS in which Castro praised the American democracy, which had welcomed Latin American immigrants.